 TRINIDAD AND TOBAGO: THE HOME OF CARNIVAL

-From its diverse people and culture to its amazing biodiversity, Trinidad and Tobago ‘break the mould’ of the typical Caribbean destination and boasts a year-long calendar of cultural events and festivals, friendly, multi-ethnic people and amazing adventure.
+From its diverse people, history and culture to its amazing biodiversity, Trinidad and Tobago breaks the mould of the typical Caribbean destination.
+It boasts a year-long calendar of cultural events and festivals, friendly, multi-ethnic people, and incredible adventures.

 PLAYING MAS